For best experience please turn on javascript and use a modern browser!

 • Timeline

-• 2020: Temporary safety measures completed to allow safe use of the quay at Grimburgwal near the BG2 building.
+• 2020: Temporary safety measures, to allow safe use of the Grimburgwal, completed.

 • 2024 – 2025: Preparatory works, with construction on cables and pipelines expected to begin in June 2025.